Skip to main content

 Hard Cheeses (Best for long aging)

-Hard cheeses are the most forgiving long-aging candidates because their low moisture discourages spoilage and encourages slow, deep development.
+Hard cheeses are the easiest to age for a long time because their low moisture slows spoilage and supports slow development.

 • Parmigiano-Reggiano: younger wheels (18–24 months) emphasize balance and sweetness; older wheels (30–36+) bring more intensity and crunch.
 Many people love the 24–30 month window for “best of both.”